One stupid, free scoop of ice cream.

 Wasn’t heaven all about being together with those you loved?
 But even as that thought struck, he didn’t quite care.
 Those no-named, no-faced people were in the distant past, in a distant world.

 “So . . .” he started, though Gameus held up a hand to silence him again.

 “You can choose anything you wish or just sign your first.
 If you should ever come up with your last name, it’ll automatically be added to my petition.
 Now, go ahead and pass the clipboard down the line.”

-Dhane looked at his name and found it completely satisfying as it was.
+Dhane looked at his name and found it completely satisfying.
 He passed the board to the next person in line: a tall fellow with blond hair and a broad chest.
 The guy tore the clipboard away without so much as a thank you.

 “Listen up,” Gameus said.
 “This world is unlike that of your world.
-There’s no sickness, no excrement, even garbage cleans up itself.
+There is no sickness, no excrement.
+Even garbage cleans up itself.
 But you’ll figure this stuff out on your own, I am sure.
 For the sake of time, please limit your questions.

 “When you are done signing my petition, you’ll receive one of these ancient and magical relics.”
 He held up a device.

 “What?
 No!
 It’s not a phone.
 It’s ancient technology that, once you bind to it, will forever be attached to your soul.

 “Now, tell me, would you like the one with an apple on the back or the one with a robot?”

 Dhane took the ancient and magical device, then moved to the side so the line could progress.